smithy-lang/smithy-rs/design/src/overview.md

 The Fluent API is implemented as a thin wrapper around the core API to improve ergonomics.

 ## Internals
-Internally, the Rust SDK is built on Tower Middleware, Tokio & Hyper.
-We're continuing to iterate on the internals to enable running the AWS SDK in other environments.
+The Rust SDK is built on Tower Middleware, Tokio & Hyper.
+We're continuing to iterate on the internals to enable running the AWS SDK in other executors & HTTP stacks.
 As an example, you can see a demo of adding `reqwest` as a custom HTTP stack to gain access to its HTTP Proxy support!

 For more details about the SDK internals see [Operation Design](transport/operation.md)